-Photography or imaging by members of the public of items belonging to the History of Science Museum once they are on display is permitted on condition that this is for private use only.
+Photography or imaging by members of the public of items belonging to the Museum of the History of Science once they are on display is permitted on condition that this is for private use only.

-Only photographs and images supplied by the History of Science Museum may be used for reproduction purposes.
+Only photographs and images supplied by the Museum of the History of Science may be used for reproduction purposes.
 These may be ordered by the borrower in advance via the Museum website; www.mhs.ox.ac.uk.
-The History of Science Museum permits the borrower to include such reproductions of the loaned object(s) in the exhibition catalogue, leaflets, publicity material and education resources accompanying the exhibition.
+The Museum of the History of Science permits the borrower to include such reproductions of the loaned object(s) in the exhibition catalogue, leaflets, publicity material and education resources accompanying the exhibition.
 Images may also be used on the borrowing venue web page, but only in low resolution.